On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Constructions of surfaces

-\begin{proof} Consider two rational quartic curve $C_{1}$ and $C_{3}$ in $\PP^{3}$ such that the degree of the intersection $C_{1}\cdot C_{3}$ is $1$.
+\begin{proof} Consider two rational quartic curves $C_{1}$ and $C_{3}$ in $\PP^{3}$ such that the degree of their intersection scheme $C_{1}\cdot C_{3}$ is $1$ (such rational quartic curves are parametrized by a projective space).
 Let $Y$ be a smooth quartic in the linear system of quartics containing $C_{1}$ and $C_{3}$.
-By \cite[Exercise IV.6.1]{Hartshorne}, there exist two unique quadrics $Q,Q'$ (which are moreover smooth) containing respectively the curves $C_{1}$ and $C_{3}$.
+By \cite[Exercise IV.6.1]{Hartshorne}, there exists a unique quadric $Q$ (resp. $Q'$) which is moreover smooth, containing the curve $C_{1}$ (resp. $C_{3}$).
 The intersection of $Y$ and $Q$ (resp. $Q'$) is the union of $C_{1}$ (resp. $C_{3}$) and a degree $4$ curve $C_{2}$ (resp. $C_{4}$).
 Since